The following are several Tips & Tricks submitted by Oregon Trail Customers (and a few by me!).

 While the lye is cooling, I start weighing the oils.
-I weight the hard oils like palm, palm kernel and butters together and when they are completely melted and out of the heat source I add the coconut (if it it at solid state it will melt easily with the hot melted oils.
-I just stir the coconut until all is melted in), then I add all the weighted liquid oils at room temperature.
-When I finish adding all the coconut and liquid oils at root temperature to the melted hard oils, the oil mixture is completely cooled or almost cooled, so not much time waiting until the oil mixture is at room temperature.
-The lye water should be cooled by the time I finish weighting oils and the rest of the ingredients, then I just start soaping.
+I weigh the hard oils like palm, palm kernel and butters together and when they are completely melted and out of the heat source, I add the coconut oil.
+If it is at solid state, it will melt easily with the hot melted oils.
+I just stir the coconut until all is melted in, then I add all the weighed liquid oils at room temperature.
+When I finish adding all the coconut and liquid oils at room temperature to the melted hard oils, the oil mixture is completely cooled or almost cooled, so not much time waiting until the oil mixture is at room temperature.
+The lye water should be cooled by the time I finish weighing oils and the rest of the ingredients, then I just start soaping.

 My tip is that I use little tiny wooden craft spoons to make my molds totally level.
 I live in a 1891 house and my floors are slightly sloping.
 When I sit my soap molds on the table, and use my level, I can tell which way the molds are leaning and I use however many little wooden craft spoons are necessary in the corners to make the mold completely level.
 They are extremely thin, and you can use one or 6 or whatever to get the correct amount of lift.
 I can't imagine I'm the only one with this problem and this is an easy fix.